Student Records (FERPA Compliance)

 If the student is currently enrolled in a Cincinnati Public school, and the school and program the student last attended are still operating, contact the school and ask to speak to the School Registrar.
 These requests usually take about two weeks to fulfill.

 Former Student with Program & School Still Open

 If the student no longer attends a Cincinnati Public school, but the program and school the student last attended are still operating, contact the school and ask to speak to the School Registrar.
 These records may be kept off site, so requests may take two to four weeks to fulfill.

 Former Student with Program or School Closed

 If the program or school the student last attended has closed, those records have been moved to the Inactive Records Department.

-For example, a request for records of a student who attended night school at Western Hills High School would go to the Inactive Records Department because the night school program has been discontinued (even though the high school still is open).
+For example, a request for records of a student who attended night school at Western Hills High School would go to the Inactive Records Department because the night school program has been discontinued (even though the high school is still open).
 Inactive Records are stored off site.
-Requests may take six to eight weeks to fill.
+Requests may take six to eight weeks to fulfill.
 Contact CPS' Customer Care Center: (513) 363-0123

 Where to Try to Locate Other Records (such as yearbooks, school pictures)